-Our RYH plans are tailored to your specific food preferences and health needs.
-We have made sure that these plans are built on evidence based nutritional management recommendations.
+RYH recipes are tailored to your specific food preferences and health needs.
+We have made sure that these recipes are built on evidence based nutritional management recommendations.

 Many individuals are already using RYH successfully alongside advice given by healthcare professionals.

 And remember, if you want to exclude a certain food or food group, you can when you register.

 Good nutrition becomes especially important as we age.
 As we get older, we need fewer calories but our nutrient needs increase.
 This generally means that the foods we choose to eat need to be high quality.

 As we age, lean muscle mass and bone density decline, leaving us potentially at risk for sarcopaenia (loss of muscle mass and strength) and fractures.
 Digestive function can also be reduced, leading to reduced nutrient bioavailability.
 It’s important to eat a high-quality diet in preparation for ageing, to minimise these effects.